makkenned/topic-tagger/README.md

 Topic tagger

-Instructions to configure a node.
+##Configuration

+This assumes a cluster of 8 nodes.
+The hostnames are defined in the `provision` files.
+If more clusters want to be added, the only change you need is to update the hostnames in both files.

+###1.
+Configuration for any node

 Whenever a password it's required, use 13241234.

 ```
 yum install -y git